 During his 23rd bombing mission on October 26, 1967, a missile struck his plane and forced him to eject, knocking him unconscious and breaking both his arms and his leg.
 John was then taken as a prisoner of war into the now infamous “Hanoi Hilton,” where he was denied necessary medical treatment and often beaten by the North Vietnamese.
 He spent much of his time as a prisoner of war in solitary confinement, aided by his faith and the friendships of his fellow POWs.
 When he was finally released and able to return home years later, Senator McCain continued his service by regaining his naval flight status.

 Senator McCain’s last Navy duty assignment was to serve as the naval liaison to the United States Senate.
 He retired from the Navy in 1981.
 His naval honors include the Silver Star, Bronze Star, Legion of Merit, Purple Heart, and the Distinguished Flying Cross.

-Senator McCain has seven children and five grandchildren, and lives in Phoenix, Arizona with his wife Cindy.
+Senator McCain had seven children and five grandchildren, and resided in Phoenix, Arizona with his wife Cindy.

 Cindy Hensley McCain has dedicated her life to improving the lives of those less fortunate both in the United States and around the world.

 Cindy serves as co-chair of the Arizona Governor’s Council on human trafficking and on the McCain Institute’s Human Trafficking Advisory Council.
 She is dedicated to efforts to reduce human trafficking in Arizona, throughout the United States and around the world, as well as working to improve the lives of victims of human trafficking.
 Through her work with the McCain Institute, several partnerships have been formed with anti-trafficking organizations working on solving various aspects of the problem.